 - -h Displays help for the command.
-The command terminates after processing the -h option even if you specify other options. - -l Lists the archives but does not split them. - -n Forces a "No" response to all Yes/No queries. - -r Recursive (applies to directory paths).
+The command terminates after processing the -h option even if you specify other options. - -l Lists the archives but does not split them. - -r Recursive (applies to directory paths).

 -u Unsplit recombines revision and metadata from split archives to return them to the original inflated archive format.
 The reconstituted archive is located in the metadata location.
 The Revision Library is deleted.